 Following the government-wide financial statements are separate financial statements for the Subdistrict's governmental fund.
-The Subdistrict uses only one governmental fund type, a general fund, to account for all activities of the Subdistrict.
-The total fund balance for the governmental fund is reconciled to total net assets for governmental activities as shown on the statement of net assets.
-The net change in fund balance for the governmental fund is reconciled to the total change in net assets as shown on the statement of activities in the government-wide statements.
+The Subdistrict uses only one governmental fund, a general fund, to account for all activities of the Subdistrict.
+The total fund balance for the governmental fund is reconciled to total net position for governmental activities as shown on the statement of net position.
+The net change in fund balance for the governmental fund is reconciled to the total change in net position as shown on the statement of activities in the government-wide statements.
 The governmental fund financial statements present fund balances based on classifications that comprise a hierarchy that is based primarily on the extent to which the Subdistrict is bound to honor constraints on the specific purposes for which amounts in the fund can be spent.
-The Subdistrict's fund balance has been classified as committed, as the existing resources in the fund have been specifically committed to satisfy certain contractual requirements as described more fully in Footnote (5) to the financial statements.
+The Subdistrict's fund balance has been classified as committed, as the existing resources in the fund have been specifically committed to satisfy certain contractual requirements as described more fully in Note 5 to the financial statements.

-(c) Measurement Focus and Basis of Accounting
+Measurement Focus And Basis Of Accounting